 catch Block

-block and handles specific exceptions.
-If an exception occurs inside the try
+The catch block follows the try block and handles specific exceptions.
+If an exception occurs inside the try block, the catch block executes.

 Syntax